Characters of Final Fantasy IV and The After Years: Scarmiglione

 Scarmiglione (スカルミリョーネ, Sukarumiryōne) (Milon in the original SNES release and PlayStation re-release) is the Lord of Earth who first meets Cecil's group on Mt.
 Ordeals.
 Scarmiglione first appears as a small cloaked figure.
 Though Cecil thinks that he has defeated Scarmiglione and his zombie minions, the Earth Lord soon transforms into a hunched, zombie-like beast, attacking the group from behind.
 Even though Cecil and his allies believe that Scarmiglione had been destroyed as he fell off a bridge at the summit of Mt.
 Ordeals, he faces the Lord once again in the Giant of Babel.

 Both of his forms appear in Dawn of Souls on the fifth level of Hellfire Chasm and in The After Years as a revived guardian of the True Moon.
-He is voiced by Konishi Ōnishi in Japanese and Dameon Clarke in English.

 He also appears in Final Fantasy XIV: Endwalker, primarily appearing in Endwalkers 6.2 patch Buried Memory.
 Scarmiglione is battled by the Warrior of Light at the end of the Fell Court of Troia dungeon.
 Despite being seemingly vanquished, Scarmiglione later returns and again battles the Warrior of Light and their companions.
 This time however, using the power of their new ally Zero, Scarmiglione is vanquished for good.
 His backstory in Endwalker was that he once was Commander of a Garrison in the Contramemoria.
 But in a battle, rather than fight, he played dead and hid under rubble while his soldiers were slaughtered.
 Two other soldiers find him and furious at his cowardice, knock him unconscious.
 They bury him alive alongside the rest of the dead but during funeral rites for the fallen, the commander would rise from the ground and leave, being dubbed Scarmiglione, where he would eventually meet and join Golbez.